amit9oct/amit9oct.github.io/_posts/2020-08-01-DecisionTree.md

 # Decision Tree Learning

 Decision tree learning is one of the most widely used and practical methods for inductive inference.
 It is a method for approximating discrete-valued functions that is robust to noisy data and capable of learning disjunctive expressions.
-This chapter describes a family of decision tree learning algorithms that includes widely used algorithms such as ID3, ASSISTANT, and C4.5.
+Here we describe a family of decision tree learning algorithms that includes widely used algorithms such as ID3, ASSISTANT, and C4.5.
 These decision tree learning methods search a completely expressive hypothesis space and thus avoid the difficulties of restricted hypothesis spaces.
 Their inductive bias is a preference for small trees over large trees.

 In general, decision trees represent a disjunction of conjunctions of constraints on the attribute values of instances.
 Each path from the tree root to a leaf corresponds to a conjunction of attribute tests, and the tree itself to a disjunction of these conjunctions.